Importing ready-made server blocklists on your own Mastodon server

 How to use Content Warnings (CWs) on Mastodon and the Fediverse

-Content warnings are for any kind of content where the person reading may not want to read it right that minute, but they may want to read later.
+Content warnings hide any kind of content where the person reading may not want to read it right that minute, but they may want to read later.
 It could be something serious like upsetting news, or less serious like film spoilers.
 There’s also a very strong Fediverse tradition that those who are able to should use CWs when talking about emotive topics such as politics or religion.
 It is also often used for potentially “not safe for work” content such as gore or nudity.

 What if I want to open lots of CWs at once?